-The Department of Microbiology and Immunology offers both Master of Science and Doctor of Philosophy degrees in Microbiology and Immunology.
+The Department of Microbiology and Cell Biology offers both Master of Science and Doctor of Philosophy degrees in Microbiology and Cell Biology and a Doctor of Philosophy degree in Neuroscience.
 Interdisciplinary programs with strong ties to other departments and programs are encouraged.

 Students interested in environmental sciences can satisfy the requirements for a degree in microbiology while pursuing a broadly based program in areas such as biology, chemistry, entomology, plant and soil sciences and plant pathology, and through interaction with the Center for Biofilm Engineering.

 Students interested in biomedical sciences can satisfy the requirements for a degree in microbiology and immunology while pursuing a broadly based program in medically related subjects like biology, chemistry and veterinary science, and through interaction with the WWAMI Medical Education Program.

 If you are interested in applying for admission to the Department of Microbiology

 and Cell Biology, the requirements for admission and the details of the application

 procedure are outlined in section III.B. of the Graduate Student Handbook.
 The Handbook is in Acrobat .pdf format.
 If you need a copy of Adobe Acrobat reader,

 click here.
 A complete application packet can be obtained at the Admission Policy and Requirements Guidelines for the College of Graduate Studies.